NAlcan/Reply_BC2021/6.Interactive_code_files/Data_AnalysisVisualization.md

 ### 99.5 percentile limits for Chl-a

-#### BC2021 outliers removed

-We need to assume that BC2021 Calculated the 99.5 limit using Negro and Uruguay together.
-Lets see how many data exceed this criteria
+We need to assume that BC2021 calculated the `99.5 limit` using Negro and Uruguay together.
+Lets see how many data exceed the limit with this criteria

 ``` r
 data_oan %>%